Data Processing Agreement

 3. Purpose and Nature of Processing

-The Processor shall process personal data solely for the purpose of providing the Service, which includes: receiving, storing, analyzing, and responding to customer support messages using AI-powered tools; routing conversations; and providing analytics and reporting on support interactions.
+The Processor shall process personal data solely for the purpose of providing the Service, which includes: receiving and storing customer support messages; generating draft responses using AI-powered tools; routing conversations; storing conversation history; and providing analytics and reporting on support interactions.

 Processing operations include: collection, recording, organization, structuring, storage, adaptation, retrieval, use, disclosure by transmission, alignment, combination, restriction, erasure, and destruction.